Cantera/cantera/interfaces/matlab_experimental/readme.md

 # Experimental MATLAB Toolbox for Cantera
 This experimental Matlab Toolbox for Cantera changes the Matlab interface to the modern Matlab structure and syntaxes for OOP.
-It replaces the MEX interface with direct function calling from Cantera Clib.
+It replaces the MEX interface with direct function calling from Cantera CLib.

 ## Installation guide: